Heauton Timorumenos: Homo sum, humani

 The most famous line in the play is line 77:

 The line was quoted twice by Cicero (Leg.
 1.33 and Off.
 1.29–30) and later by Seneca and many other writers.
 St Augustine (Epist.
 155.14) recounts that he had heard that when it was spoken "whole theatres burst into applause (theatra tota ... applausisse)".

-In its original context it is a defensive reply by the busybody old man Chremes to his neighbour Menedemus, who says "Have you got so much free time as to concern yourself with other people's affairs which have nothing to do with you?", to which Chremes replies, "I'm human: nothing human is not my concern".

-However, in later centuries, it received a much wider interpretation:
+In its original context it is a defensive reply by the busybody old man Chremes to his neighbour Menedemus, who says "Have you got so much free time as to concern yourself with other people's affairs which have nothing to do with you?", to which Chremes replies, "I'm a man: nothing human is not my concern".
+In later centuries, it received a much wider interpretation: